brennanbrown/omg.lol/README.md

 # omg.lol

-This repo is a version-controlled “source of truth” for my **omg.lol** address configuration.
+This repo is a version-controlled "source of truth" for my **omg.lol** address configuration.

-**Weblog changes now auto-sync via GitHub Actions!** When you push changes to the `weblog/` directory, they're automatically deployed to omg.lol.
+**Everything auto-syncs via GitHub Actions!** Push changes to any directory and they're automatically deployed to omg.lol:

-For other content (profile, now page, paste files), the process is still manual:

-- Keep the content I paste into omg.lol editors in Git
-- Make changes locally, review diffs, and then copy/paste into the relevant omg.lol UI
-- Have a clean backup/history of everything
+- 🌐 **Profile** — content, CSS, and custom head HTML
+- 📝 **Weblog** — configuration and all templates
+- ⏰ **Now page** — /now content
+- 📋 **Paste files** — special pastes (humans.txt, robots.txt, security.txt, .plan)
+- 💬 **Statuslog** — bio, CSS, and custom head HTML

+All changes are tracked in Git with full version history and automatic deployment.

 ## Structure